 Gartner: The risk to Oracle and SAP is real

-Despite the claims of Oracle and SAP, third-party support as an alternative option is growing in popularity – with many major brands and government bodies globally joining the support revolution.
+Despite the claims of Oracle and SAP, third-party support as an alternative option is growing in popularity.
+Many major brands and government bodies across the world are joining the support revolution.

-In October 2019, research & insights advisors Gartner published a market guide on the subject of third-party support, the five major use-cases organisations have, and the growing demand for these services:
+In October 2019, research and insights advisory firm Gartner published a market guide on the subject of third-party support.
+It features five major use-cases organisations have, and the growing demand for these services.

 Where has this demand come from?

-While 50 per cent off one of an organisation’s largest IT bills might sound tempting, it is actually Oracle and SAP themselves who seem to be pushing the latest spike in demand for third-party support.
+While 50% off one of an organisation’s largest IT bills might sound tempting, it is actually Oracle and SAP that seem to be pushing the latest spike in demand for third-party support.

-Oracle and SAP’s support and maintenance costs continue to rise, and their main concern is moving customers onto their SaaS Cloud products (giving Oracle/SAP full control of pricing, patches and upgrades) regardless of whether a Cloud migration is right, or even necessary, for their customers.
+Oracle and SAP’s support and maintenance costs continue to rise, and their main concern is moving customers onto their SaaS Cloud products.
+This gives Oracle/SAP full control of pricing, patches, and upgrades.
+They’ll push for this regardless of whether a Cloud migration is right or even necessary.

 Result?
 The rise in demand for third-party support.
-Customers want alternative options; taking into consideration their own priorities, and not those of Oracle and SAP.
+Customers want alternative options.
+They want to take into consideration their own priorities, and not those of Oracle and SAP.
 They want more value for money on their current systems, cheaper support options, and the choice to avoid end-of-support deadlines and upgrade when THEY choose.